-For more information on these books, check the web site for the Law School Bookstore.
+For more information on books, check the web site for the Law School Bookstore.
 When you search for textbooks, use LAW as the Department code.

 Use the link above to see the Fall 2016 upper level course schedule, the tentative Spring 2017 upper level course schedule, and archived course schedules.
 The Fall 2016 schedule shows the CRNs (Course Reference Numbers) for all courses where registration can be performed through Banner.

 Students who are in the Integrated Programs – ITP and ITAP – should click the following link to review a table showing the Fall 2016 and Spring 2017 schedules for ITP and ITAP.
 ITP/ITAP 2016-2017 (PDF)

 Students who are interested in taking experiential courses should click the following link for instructions for Spring 2017 Experiential Priority Registration (PDF).
 For course descriptions and meeting times for experiential courses, see the course schedule.